MicrosoftDocs/MIMDocs/MIMDocs/mim-privacy-compliance.md

 ### Certificate Management

-Users in the certificate management service are all a reflection from active directory.
-To update use Active Directory to change object details.
+Users in the certificate management service are all a reflection from Active Directory.
+To update, use Active Directory to change object details.

 ## Deleting personal data